ome/devspace/README.md

         $ docker-compose up -d

     By default, this will use the name of the directory as the project name.
-In the case of a shared Docker host, it is possible to override the project name using th
+In the case of a shared Docker host, it is possible to override the project name using

         $ docker-compose up -p my_project -d